 BIOS 605: Applied Biostatistics Capstone (2 credits)View WVU Catalog for Required Courses

-To apply to the Applied Biostatistics Certificate program, student must complete the WVU graduate application for code CG32, and pay the processing fee and submit a statement of purpose, official GRE test scores, three letters of reference, a current resume/curriculum vitae, and all university transcripts.
+To apply to the Applied Biostatistics Certificate program, students must complete the WVU graduate application for code CG32, and pay the processing fee and submit a statement of purpose, official GRE test scores, three letters of reference, a current resume/curriculum vitae, and all university transcripts.

-To be considered for the fall, students should submit their applications by July 1.
+To be considered for the fall, students should submit their application by July 1.
 Completed applications are sent to the department for review.
 Students will receive an e-mail through from the department regarding their recommendation for acceptance.